The Two Sides of the Lenten Fast Argument

 I don’t believe one is better than the other because both types require both actions — sacrifice and self-control.
 Anything that requires sacrifice involves self-control.
 Anything that requires self-control involves sacrifice.
 The two are not the same, but the two are inseparable.

 I think the real question is, what is fasting for?
 You’ll read over and over that Lent is a season of penance, not a season of preparation.
 But penance and preparation are not mutually exclusive when we consider the purpose of fasting (of which there are undeniably many).
 We fast before Mass in order to prepare ourselves for the Eucharist.
 We also fast during Lent in order to prepare ourselves for the Eucharist on Easter.
-Fasting is always predatory, and in this way, Lent is certainly a season of preparation.
+Fasting is always preparatory, and in this way, Lent is certainly a season of preparation.
 We prepare through fasting, and our yield is the fruit of holiness.

 There’s a Lenten spirit attached to anything that requires self-denial and self-discipline, even if it’s just a bad habit.
 Whether it’s a thing or an attitude, something that strictly sacrificial or something that strictly self-control, the object is preparation, and the outcome is holiness.